abaplint/abaplint-sci-client/README.md

 * Prerequisites:
     * abapGit dev version must be installed (with all the separate classes, not a simple file version)
     * ABAP731 required, potentially works with 702.
 Though downported json xml parser should be available.
+    * Install [ajson](https://github.com/sbcgua/ajson) package using abapGit (dependency)
 * Install on ABAP backend (this repo) using abapGit
 * Activate check in SCI -> Management of -> Tests
-* Adjust check variants, maintain connection to [abaplint-cloud-foundry](https://github.com/abaplint/abaplint-cloud-foundry)
+* Adjust check variants, maintain connection to [abaplint-sci-server](https://github.com/abaplint/abaplint-sci-server)
 * abaplint settings are defined per target package

 ![setup1](docs/img/setup1.png)